Stop, Look, Listen (To Your Heart): Diana Ross and Marvin Gaye version

 Around the same time, Motown wanted their most successful label mates Diana Ross and Marvin Gaye to record a duet album.
-Among the songs they released, their version of "Stop, Look, Listen (To Your Heart)" was recorded in separate studios, and was released as a UK only single from their duet album, Diana & Marvin, in 1974.
-The song became a hit in the UK reaching #25 on the UK Singles Chart.
+Among the songs they released, their version of "Stop, Look, Listen (To Your Heart)" was recorded in separate studios, and was released as a UK-only single from their duet album Diana & Marvin, in 1974.
+The song became a hit in the UK, reaching No. 25 on the UK Singles Chart.

 In 2001, the Diana Ross and Marvin Gaye duet version was included on the soundtrack to the film Bridget Jones's Diary.